getsentry/sentry-docs/src/collections/_documentation/platforms/php/laravel.md

 The namespace `\App\Support` can be anything you want in the examples above.

+{% capture __alert_content -%}
-**Note:** If you are on Laravel 5.5+ the Sentry package is probably auto discovered by Laravel, to solve this add or append to the `extra` section in your `composer.json` file and run composer update/install afterwards:
+If you're on Laravel 5.5+ the Sentry package is probably auto-discovered by Laravel.
+To solve this, add or append to the `extra` section in your `composer.json` file and run composer update/install afterward.
+{%- endcapture -%}
+{%- include components/alert.html
+    title="Note"
+    content=__alert_content
+    level="warning"
+%}

 ```json
 "extra": {